 - Cooperation with European partners to accelerate the achievement of Single European Sky (SES) goals.

 - Consultation and cooperation with Polish aviation stakeholders.

-which presents all the key information.
 Leaders in both organizations were united in their belief that the ASP will be of benefit to Poland.
 Rafael Schvartzman, IATA’s Regional Vice President for Europe, commented,

 “Current levels of airspace-related delays across Europe are a serious inconvenience for passengers and a drag on economic activity.
 The projected growth in passengers—which is particularly strong in Poland—will make these challenges more acute.
 So PANSA’s leadership in working with airlines on an Airspace Strategy for Poland is hugely significant.
 Working closely with PANSA, we can ensure that Polish airspace is optimized, bringing huge economic benefits to the country.”